MWiB Communications Officer 2016-2021

-Originally from Sheffield, I’ve lived in the Midlands, Leicestershire, Bristol, County Durham, West Yorkshire, and back to Sheffield.
-Last year John and I and our cat Horatio moved to Kendal in Cumbria, where John is Superintendent Minister.
+Originally from Sheffield, I’ve lived in the Midlands, Leicestershire, Bristol, County Durham, West Yorkshire, back to Sheffield, then to Kendal in Cumbria.
+In August 2017 we (that is, me, husband John, and our cat Horatio) moved to Castle Donington, where John is Minister of four churches.
 We have two grown up sons and a daughter-in-law living and working in Sheffield.
-Either side of a break to raise the children, I’ve had a career in administration, working in church, business and education.
-I currently work for Barnardo’s as administrator of a Children’s Centre.
+Either side of a break to raise the children, I’ve had a career in office administration, working in church, business, education and, most recently the charity sector.

-In 2015 I completed an undergraduate degree in English, and am currently studying for an MA in Creative Writing.
-I’ve had a couple of short stories published, I’m currently working on my first novel, and when time permits I work as editor and proof-reader for a couple of other authors.
+In 2015 I completed an undergraduate degree in English, and in 2016 an MA in Creative Writing.
+Earlier this year I gave up my job as administrator of a Barnardo’s Children’s Centre to concentrate on writing – I’m currently working on my first crime fiction novel – and I also work as a freelance proofreader and editor.
 In my spare time I enjoy singing, playing clarinet, reading, and making scrapbook photograph albums.

-I’ve been a member of the Methodist Church for 26 years, during which time I’ve served as a worship leader and local preacher for 12 years, Local Preacher’s Secretary, Circuit Meeting Secretary, and Assistant Synod Secretary.
+I’ve been a member of the Methodist Church since 1988, during which time I’ve served as a worship leader and local preacher for 12 years, Local Preacher’s Secretary, Circuit Meeting Secretary, and Assistant Synod Secretary.
 I served Women’s Network as District Secretary and District President, as part of the Spirituality and Human Trafficking task groups, and as Connexional President in 2008-9 as part of the team that brought MWiB into being.
-Since finishing in that role in 2010 I’ve taken a step back from any leadership involvement in MWiB, but last year felt that the time was right to offer to serve again as Communications Officer.
+Since finishing in that role in 2010 I’ve taken a step back from any leadership involvement in MWiB, but in 2015 felt that the time was right to offer to serve again as Communications Officer.

 extensive: as far-reaching as possible, so that as many people as possible can engage with who we are and what we do;

-effective: communicating in relevant and user-friendly ways, as well as encouraging face-to-face conversations at all levels, from local church to connexion;
+effective: communicating in relevant and user-friendly ways, as well as encouraging face-to-face conversations at all levels, from local church to connexion to the wider world;

 engaging: communicating in ways that are attractive, relevant and contemporary, without compromising the integrity of the movement; and

-evolving: keeping up with changing trends in society, but also being flexible and open to using new trends and different methods of communication for our own purposes.
+evolving: keeping up with changing trends in society, and being flexible and open to using new trends and different methods of communication for our own purposes.